jolokia/jolokia/HOWTO_RELEASE.md

 * commit and push the changes
 * continue with NPM/Yarn release procedure

-Before using workspaces, `npm version` also run script under `"versions'`.
+Before using workspaces, `npm version` also run `package.json` script under `"versions"` key.
 We used a script that updated one JavaScript file.
 I can't do it (yet) with `yarn` though...

 That's why we have to change `CLIENT_VERSION` field in `client/javascript-esm/packages/jolokia/src/jolokia.ts` manually.